 100 - 200

 Note that this table is for general reference only.
 The actual LPW rating for many types of light can vary by quite a bit.
-You may be able to find more accurate lumens ratings in your lighting documentation, or from the manufacturer of the light you are currently using.
+You may be able to find more accurate lumens ratings in your lighting documentation, or from the light manufacturer.

 - W = Total wattage rating of the light being replaced.

 - LPW = Lumens per Watt from the table above, or the manufacturer's documentation.

 - Ll = Total lumens output of each LED or LED assembly you want to use.

 - Ln = Total number of LEDs you will need to use to get an equal or better amount of light.